 The same cold chamber was used by the hotel for many years.

 Mr. Gaspard Vynckier passed away on January 30th, 1972.

-On December the 11th 1962, South African Airways made an experimental flight and landed at Sal.
+On December 11th 1962, South African Airways made an experimental flight and landed at Sal.

 Once the necessary repairs were made to the landing field, a regular flight was established between Johannesburg and Frankfurt, with a stop-over at Sal.

 In 1967, Mr. Bonenberg, an SAA mechanic living in Espargos asked Mr. and Mrs. Vynckier if they could rent him 2 rooms.
 With SAA’s obvious desire to shelter its crew, Georges Vynckier started building 6 prefabricated bungalows in 1970.
-Later, 16 rooms were built with the country’s rocks.
+Later, 16 rooms were built with local rocks.

-At that time Morabeza was practically accommodating only the crew of the Johannesburg-New York line, since the new planes to Europe were autonomous enough and didn’t require an intermediate stopover.
+At that time Morabeza accommodated mostly the crew of the Johannesburg-New York line, since the new planes to Europe were autonomous enough and didn’t require an intermediate stopover.